How to prepare for formal EU exit

-Step-by-step guide for businesses to prepare for leaving the EU
+Step-by-step guide for businesses to prepare for formal EU exit

 Step 1: Determine how many EU citizens you directly employ in the UK and when they first came here.